 Innovation: How the youth see the world

 Generation Z lives in a world that is hyper-connected and hyperactive.
-In a world where there are less borders and barriers, they spend their time creating building blocks to solve the problems that they have inherited.
+In a world where there are fewer borders and barriers, they spend their time creating building blocks to solve the problems that they have inherited.
 These problems have shaped them to become who they are and the decisions that they make.

 - What generation Z dreams and worries about.